top of page

 Good airflow is essential for indoor painting projects:

-• Open windows and use fans to reduce paint fumes.
+• Open windows and use fans to reduce paint fumes, ensuring a safer environment for both the painting crew and the occupants.

 • Opt for low-VOC or no-VOC paints for cleaner air.